andrewdouglassmith1/Zillow_Price_Prediction/README.md

 **Results Summary**

 The key factors contributing to home listing price were square footage cubed and whether a home was on waterfront.
-A simple model of just square footage cubed resulted in a R2 of  0.34 and a more complex model yielded an R2 of 0.55 with an RMSE of 313,308.
+A simple model of just square footage cubed resulted in a R2 of  0.34 and a more complex model yielded an R2 of 0.55 with an RMSE of $313,308 and MAE of $178,156.

 **Next Steps**